Owais7174/sales_dashboard/README.md

 What percentage of total products were delivered successfully?

-Here’s a personalized version for your dashboard README:- <a href="https://github.com/user-attachments/assets/f297fb74-2c36-4ba5-a642-dfdcd6b02679"
+Here’s a personalized version for your dashboard README:- Screenshot .png

 Ecommerce Sales Dashboard (Interactive Dashboard Creation using Power BI) Project Objective